qftc/qftc.org/content/en/posts/ward-1-race.md

 ### **Red Flags**

-* Voted against the creation of the Department of Social Justice and Equity
+* Voted against the creation of the Department of Social Justice and Equity in 2020
 * Does not acknowledge that there are any racial issues whatosever in Quincy, and claims there is no benefit to applying critical race theory to civic planning or social structures
 * Is willing to take donations from contractors who have active contracts with the city
 * Stated budget priorities are evaluating the city’s tax income and making “tough choices” about funding Quincy city services